Table of Contents Show

 While others enjoy different types of seasoning like onion powder, garlic powder, or chili powder.
 Ranch seasoning is also a popular pick with fries.

-The kind of oil you use for your homemade french fries also impacts your health.
+The kind of oil you use also impacts your health.
 A few good options include vegetable oil, peanut oil, or even extra virgin olive oil.

 When going for oven-baked fries there are some things you should keep in mind.
 If you have thicker fries you need to use a different baking method than with thin fries.